zzonyo/trust-docs-test/source/index.html.md

 | amount | decimal  |amount based on coins.            |

-## Subcribe Premium Index Kline Data
+## Subscribe Premium Index Kline Data

 ### To subscribe Premium index kline data, the Client has to make connection to the Server and send subscribe request in the format below: